dd32/td-gh-ex/readme.txt

 1. This screen shot description corresponds to screenshot.png.
 It show how a site looks with the theme applied.

 == Changelog ==

+= 1.1.0 =
+* Fixed a typo of the italian translation of the page 404
+* Fixed a style issue caused by a floating element at the end of a page or an article
+* Changed font of the articles and pages
+* Increased font size and line spacing of articles and pages to enhance readability
+* Added an option to hide the Extra Data Block in the theme settings
+* Deleted the pubdate attribute from the <time> tags.
+The pubdate attribute has been deleted from the HTML5 specifications.

 = 1.0.5 =
 * The first public version